jht1493/ICM-2020-Code/weeks/01_intro.md

 Open this sketch and play it.
 [sketch function draw_head alpha](https://editor.p5js.org/jht1493/sketches/3aQA0hvkt)

 This sketch uses the [Red,Green,Blue,Alpha] format for colors.
 The values Red,Greed,Blue and Alpha are numbers between 0 and 255.
+The alpha value can range from 0 (no alpha, black color), to 255 (full value of the color components).
+An alpha value in between 0 and 255  will mix some of the background color with the fill color.
 An alpha value of 100 is used for the drawings.
-The alpha value can range from 0 (no alpha, black color), to 255 (full value of the color components).

 ```
 function draw() {